Q+A: Melville House Books

 The books you publish are very diverse.
 Are there certain characteristics that you look for in a book?
 Something that ties them all together?

-DJ: It’s still a mission-driven company.
-When we started the company, this was a very conservative country and they frowned on books by foreigners, or avant-gardism, or poetry, or intellectualism in general.
+Dennis: It’s still a mission-driven company.
+When we started the company, this was a very conservative country, and they frowned on books by foreigners, or avant-gardism, or poetry, or intellectualism in general.
 I mean, we had a moron as a president, and the country reflected that in some ways.
 Intellectualism was out, it was déclassé.
 Just the act of publishing, say, a translated novel, felt against the grain and that is in keeping with the sense of activism from when we started.

 How has publishing changed since you first started, and how have you adapted to those changes?

-DJ: What’s changed is the marketplace.
+Dennis: What’s changed is the marketplace.
 It now has a monopoly player: Amazon.
-That has definitely changed what’s being published and the publishing companies have had to get bigger to keep up with that.
+That has definitely changed what's being published, and the publishing companies have had to get bigger to keep up with that.
 It’s a marketplace dominated by giants, and that kind of marketplace needs best-sellers, as opposed to less-sellers, which is everything else, and which is the preponderance of books that should be published.
-At the end of the day, it’s harder for smaller presses beyond the top five publishers to get into that marketplace because they’re not doing bestsellers.
+At the end of the day, it's harder for smaller presses beyond the top five publishers to get into that marketplace because they're not doing bestsellers.
 It’s still a fight to get books that we do into bookstores, in front of people, in the media.

-DJ: This is actually our second location in DUMBO.
+Dennis: This is actually our second location in DUMBO.
 I noticed that the New York Times kept running articles about very cool companies moving here, and so I proposed to Two Trees that they give us a space where we could do events.
 At the time, we were operating out of Hoboken and having real difficulty finding spaces in New York City to do events.
 Our first space was half bookstore/event space and the other half was the office.
 Here the division is a little different, but we’re finding we’re getting a lot more foot traffic.
-And of course we have a great friendship with Brooklyn Roasting.
+And, of course, we have a great friendship with Brooklyn Roasting.
 We’re working on a lot of projects with them, starting with the fact that we have a door between our two spaces.
-They’ve very generously put some Melville House signs in their store.
+They've very generously put some Melville House signs in their store.
 We’re trying to do things that keep us very integrated in the neighborhood.
 The bookstore is going to be much busier.